HKFoggyU/hkust-thesis/README.md

 ## Getting started

+**Attention: Limited by Overleaf Free Plan, I cannot update this project on Overleaf anymore.
+Please try GitHub release for latest update and/or TeXPage for online compilation service.**

-Try this template online on [Overleaf](https://www.overleaf.com/latex/templates/hkustthesis/mstwvckmhmjg) (or [TeXPage](https://www.texpage.com/template/373737be-dc33-4df2-a7d0-a512a92715ef)) in 1 minute!
+Try this template online on [TeXPage](https://www.texpage.com/template/373737be-dc33-4df2-a7d0-a512a92715ef) (or [Overleaf](https://www.overleaf.com/latex/templates/hkustthesis/mstwvckmhmjg), but outdated) in 1 minute!
 You only need to do 2 things:

 1. Remember to change the `Compiler` to **`XeLaTeX`** in the settings, otherwise it may fail to compile.
+   - for TeXPage, via the top right `Setting` button
    - for Overleaf, via the top left `Menu` button
-   - for TeXPage, via the top right `Setting` button
 3. Download and read carefully the **[PDF documentation](https://github.com/HKFoggyU/hkust-thesis/releases/latest/download/hkustthesis.pdf)** before you edit your thesis.

 Alternatively, you can download the [release zip file](https://github.com/HKFoggyU/hkust-thesis/releases/latest) and try it on your local machine.